COVID19

 -

-Disease control CompletedThis study tested whether giving hospitalized COVID-19 patients two doses of plasma from recovered people (convalescent plasma) helps them recover faster compared to standard care alone.
+Disease control CompletedThis study looked at whether giving hospitalized COVID-19 patients two doses of plasma from people who had recovered from COVID-19, on top of standard care, helps them recover faster.
 55 adults with pneumonia or low oxygen levels took part.
-The goal was to see if this treatmen…
+The main goal was to see if this treatm…

 Matched conditions: COVID19